 \para{Introduction.} Observations of the cosmic microwave background (CMB) temperature and polarization anisotropies can rightfully be regarded as the strongest evidence in support of a nearly spatially flat, statistically isotropic $\Lambda$ Cold Dark Matter (\LCDM) model of the Universe.
-However, there are several large-angle features of the CMB, known as the large-angle anomalies, that suggest violations of statistical isotropy (see, e.g., \cite{Schwarz:2015cma,Planck:2013lks,Planck:2015igc,Planck:2019evm,Abdalla:2022yfr}).
-Each feature is characterized by an anomaly-specific statistic $S_a$ having a $p$-value (the probability of making an observation at least as extreme as that actually observed) low enough to excite notice.
+However, there are several large-angle features of the CMB, known as the large-angle anomalies, that suggest violations of statistical isotropy \cite{Schwarz:2015cma,Planck:2013lks,Planck:2015igc,Planck:2019evm,Abdalla:2022yfr}.
+Each feature is characterized by an anomaly-specific statistic $S_a$ having a $p$-value, or the probability of making an observation at least as extreme as that actually observed, low enough to excite notice.
 Typically $p(S_a)<0.01$ in an appropriate ensemble of \LCDM~realizations.
-Each anomaly was first identified in either the Cosmic Background Explorer (COBE) \cite{Hinshaw:1996ut} or Wilkinson Microwave Anisotropy Probe (WMAP) data (e.g., \rcite{WMAP:2003elm}), and has subsequently been confirmed in more recent \Planck\ data (starting from \rcite{Planck:2013lks}).
-(Within \LCDM\ these anomalies are separate from the parameter ``tensions'' that have received much attention, especially the $H_0$ tension, the statistically significant difference between the values of the Hubble constant determined from high and low redshift probes; see, e.g., \rcite{Abdalla:2022yfr}.)
+Each anomaly was first identified in either the Cosmic Background Explorer (COBE) \cite{Hinshaw:1996ut} or Wilkinson Microwave Anisotropy Probe (WMAP) data \cite{WMAP:2003elm}, and has subsequently been confirmed in more recent \Planck\ data (starting from \rcite{Planck:2013lks}).
+Within \LCDM\ these anomalies are separate from the parameter ``tensions'' that have received much attention, such as the $H_0$ tension \cite{Abdalla:2022yfr}.

-Though each anomaly has a low $p$-value, they are often excused as statistical flukes, especially as they were each identified \textit{a posteori}.
-While this may be convincing if the anomalies are all highly correlated, their joint $p$-value may actually be far smaller than their individual ones, and far harder to excuse.
-In this Letter, we consider four of these anomalies: the absence of large-angle correlations, characterized by $S_{1/2}$; the parity asymmetry ($R^{TT}$); the low northern variance ($\sigma^2_{16}$, as a way of characterizing hemispherical asymmetry); and the quadrupole-octopole alignment ($S_{QO}$).
+Though each anomaly has a low $p$-value, they are often excused as statistical flukes due to their identification \textit{a posteriori} and look-elsewhere effects.
+This is true if all the anomalies are correlated with one another within \LCDM.
+However, if they are uncorrelated, their joint $p$-value may actually be far smaller than their individual ones, and far harder to excuse.
+In this Letter, we consider four anomalies: the absence of large-angle correlations, characterized by $S_{1/2}$; the parity asymmetry ($R^{TT}$); the low northern variance ($\sigma^2_{16}$, as a way of characterizing hemispherical asymmetry); and the quadrupole-octopole alignment ($S_{QO}$).
 We explore whether or not these anomalies are correlated, i.e., how their joint probability distribution compares to the products of their individual probability distributions.